First Time User? Sign Up Now

 Evidence (concurrent chemoradiation therapy):

-These findings failed to establish the noninferiority of treatment with radiation therapy and cetuximab for patients with locoregionally advanced HPV-related oropharyngeal cancer.
+These findings showed the inferiority of cetuximab compared with cisplatin for OS and local recurrence rates for patients with locoregionally advanced HPV-related oropharyngeal cancer and also did not demonstrate reduced toxicity with cetuximab and radiation therapy compared with cisplatin.
 Treatment with the combination of radiation therapy and cetuximab resulted in inferior OS and PFS compared with treatment using radiation therapy and cisplatin; therefore, treatment with radiation therapy and cisplatin remains the standard of care.

 Refer to the PDQ summary on Oral Complications of Chemotherapy and Head/Neck Radiation for more information about oral toxicities.